 Out-of-Network Providers.
 Out-of-Network Providers do not participate with Wellmark or any other Blue Cross and/or Blue Shield Plan.
 You typically pay the most for services from these providers.
-Throughout this document we refer to these providers as Out-of-Network Providers.
+Throughout this summary plan description we refer to these providers as Out-of-Network Providers.